 - Jesus Christ loves you unconditionally and without strings.
-His death upon the cross took care of your sin, so that He could focus on getting to know you better each and every day.
+His death upon the cross rescues you from evil and demonstrates our Lord’s love.
+He now spends time with you to get to know you better.

 What these two things mean is simple.
-When you worship at Mount Calvary, you will be comforted with the peace that comes from knowing the Lord of all creation loves you and you will be challenged to live the life prepared for you.
+When you worship at Mount Calvary, you will be comforted with the peace that comes from knowing the Lord of life loves you at the same time you will be challenged to live the life prepared for you.

-Mount Calvary was established as a Sunday School mission to the Waynedale area by Emmaus Lutheran Church.
+Mount Calvary began its life together as a Sunday School mission to the Waynedale area by Emmaus Lutheran Church.
 By the late 1920’s, the mission had grown into a congregation and started construction of a permanent facility on Lower Huntington Road, where the Walgreens currently sits.
-The building was dedicated to the glory of God in 1929.
-In the fall of 1929, Mount Calvary Lutheran School opened its doors for the first time.
+In the fall of 1929, Mount Calvary Lutheran Church & School opened its doors for the first time.
 By 1955, the congregation had outgrown its chapel and school buildings, so a new building was erected for the school and the chapel was expanded.
-In 1990, the congregation had realized its need to relocate due to its growing size.
-New construction began in 1996 and our 29,000 square foot facility (including the Sanctuary, Preschool, kitchen, offices, and classrooms) was dedicated to the glory of God.
-The addition of the Family Life Center (including gym and youth rooms) was dedicated in 2002.
+In 1990, the congregation grew once again and relocated to its current location on Reservation Drive.
+A final addition, which included the Family Life Center, was dedicated in 2002.